JulianOstmo/connect4-whitebelt/README.md

 # connect4-whitebelt

 Connect 4 kata completed as a White belt

 https://en.wikipedia.org/wiki/Connect_Four

 "Connect Four is a game in which the players choose a color and then take turns dropping coloured tokens into a six-row, seven-column vertically suspended grid.
 The pieces fall straight down, occupying the lowest available space within the column.
-The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own tokens."
+The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own tokens.

+If the board fills up before either player achieves four in a row, then the game is a draw."

+"Object: Connect four of your checkers in a row while preventing your opponent from doing the same.
+But, look out – your opponent can sneak up on you and win the game!

+— Milton Bradley, Connect Four "Pretty Sneaky, Sis" television commercial, 1977"

+## Entities

+- Grid
+  - Column (7)
+    - Space (6)
+      - Contents: empty/Checker
+- Checker
+  - Colour: Red/Yellow

-# Yellow Belt Exam Requirements
+## Yellow Belt Exam Requirements

 You can read more about the [general process here]({{ site.baseurl }}{% link graduation/index.md %}).

-## Scoring Sheet
+### Scoring Sheet

 - Repository setup
   - The solution should be stored in GitHub (IBM or public)